ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, North Carolina is significantly behind at the Initial Application level and slightly behind at the Reconsideration level.
-They make it up at the hearing level by being ahead of the national average by 7.3 percentage points.
+As the table shows, North Carolina is ahead at all three levels.
+The just slightly ahead at the Initial Application and Reconsideration level, 1.6% and 0.3% respectively.
+However, they make up for it by being ahead of the national average by 6.5%.

 North Carolina Initial Application Approval Over Time